Professor of Theatre

 Boulder Colorado, USA

-In my interdisciplinary research and creative work, I create laser images in motion that represent specific mathematical curves (epicycloids, hypocycloids, roses, epitrochoids, hypotrochoids, and other special sine/cosine cases).
-These images are created by using a computer-controlled laser projection system that I have designed and built.
+In our interdisciplinary research and creative work, we create laser images in motion that represent specific mathematical curves (epicycloids, hypocycloids, roses, epitrochoids, hypotrochoids, and other special sine/cosine cases).
+We create these images by using a computer-controlled laser projection system that we have designed and built.
 Graphing such curves in multiple laser colors produces a wide variety of images that are really quite beautiful.
-Unlike drawing them on paper, however, projecting such curves with a laser, or several lasers, poses a particularly challenging problem: while a laser is often referred to as a kind of "pencil" in light, it can only be used to generate a complete picture by moving its projected "dot" rapidly and repeatedly over a reflective surface.
-The images I create must be scanned at rates between 15 and 2000 times per second.
-My primary goal is to create computerized tools that can be utilized by laser artists throughout the world.
+Unlike drawing them on paper, however, projecting such curves with a laser, or several lasers, poses a particularly challenging problem: while a laser is often referred to as a kind of “pencil” in light, it can only be used to generate a complete picture by moving its projected “dot” rapidly and repeatedly over a reflective surface.
+The images we create must be scanned at rates between 15 and 2000 times per second.
+Our primary goal is to create computerized tools that can be utilized by laser artists throughout the world.

 Archival Inkjet Print

-“Laser Rose” was constructed by applying mixtures of sine and cosine signals to three lasers programmed to scan rapidly on “X” and “Y” axis lines moving rapidly in various directions.
-These images represent a sequence of photos extracted from a high-resolution video recording of the lasers scanning a six petal rose curve.
-Creating the art required a mathematical approach similar to the graphing of any hypotrochoid curve.
-However, since we use base and trace oscillators to form images, traditional parametric equations were modified to accommodate the “dynamic” scanning process.
-Revised equations considered both base and trace frequencies: x = (a-b) cos(ωt) + h cos(((a-b)/b) ωt); y = (a-b) sin(ωt) + h sin(((a-b)/b) ωt).
-Also, ω = 2πf, where the base frequency f is the number of times per second that the base oscillator completes a cycle.
-Since the rose curve is a special case of the hypotrochoid function, a = (2n) h/(n+1), b = (n-1)/(n+1) h, where n is the number of petals.
+“Fourier's Epitrochoid Sawtooth” was created by applying mixtures of sawtooth signals to three lasers programmed to scan rapidly on “X” and “Y” axis lines.
+These images were extracted from a video recording of all lasers scanning a seventeen-petal epitrochoid curve, but sine and cosine waves were replaced with sawtooth forms.
+Being incommensurate, the laser images continuously rotate over each other.
+Creating the art required an approach similar to the graphing of any epitrochoid curve.
+But, since we use base and trace oscillators to form images, modified parametric equations were used to accommodate a “dynamic” scanning process.
+These equations consider both base and trace frequencies: x = (a+b) cos(ωt) - h cos(((a+b)/b) ωt); y = (a+b) sin(ωt) - h sin(((a+b)/b) ωt), where T=2π/ω is the time needed for the base oscillation to complete a full cycle of petals.
+Our sawtooth version is based on Fourier's theorem which allows us to generalize sine and cosine to any periodic shape.